 - Supervisors: Dr Rob Hope; Dr Simon Dadson;

-- Member: Climate Systems and Policy research cluster; Transformations: Economy, Society and Place research cluster;
+- Member: Climate Systems and Policy research cluster; Economy and Society: Transformations and Justice research cluster;

 Ranu's doctoral thesis investigates whether investments in irrigation infrastructure enhance water security and welfare benefits at a sub-national scale by drawing on data from a decadal, World Bank funded, irrigation investment program in Madhya Pradesh, India.
 Using district-level rainfall anomaly analysis and economic modelling of household survey data, her research analyses whether irrigation investments can improve district-level crop yields and protect yields from rainfall variability.
 The research also examines whether investments made a positive impact on the perceived welfare of farmers and whether it influences behaviour of farmers towards more sustainable farming and water use practices.